 A group of experts commissioned by the National Health Institutes in 2015 described the dismal state of self-directed weight loss (3).
 Most often, weight lost during a diet is regained within six to nine months after the program finishes.
 People tend to revert back to their initial habits, and regain all the weight they lost.

+Programs make weight loss easier than going it alone.
 A better solution than a haphazard self-directed diet and exercise program is a regimented program that provides guidelines on how to enforce a more systematic change in your lifestyle and break the old habits that led you to become overweight in the first place.
 This is where weight loss programs come in.

 A systematic review of commercial weight loss programs published in 2016 in the Annals of Internal Medicine by researchers at the Johns Hopkins University School of Medicine described the potential benefits of weight loss programs (4).

 According to the authors, a wide range of studies support the efficacy of commercial weight loss intervention programs, though the programs vary in their short and long-term success.

 Two key variables to look at with a weight loss program are the initial weight lost and the long-term results one to two years after the program starts.